plonerma/wann-genetic/doc/log.md

 date: 2020-03-19

 Discussing new edge selection strategy with Adam Gaier (https://github.com/google/brain-tokyo-workshop/issues/18).

-Test the new approach vs. the original layer-based one!
+-[ ] Test the new approach vs. the original layer-based one!

 ---

 date: 2020-03-34

 Implemented tests, simple environments working.

+---

+date: 2020-04-01

+Implemented nsga sort.
+Core functionality mostly implemented.

+The most major difference to Gaier and Ha's approach is the focus on classifications problems.
+Most assumptions I make in the theoretical approach as well as in the implementation will rest on this focus.

+What parts are really neat, which are nsga?